atsushieno/aap-core/README.md

 - get plugin factory
 - instantiate plugin (pass plugin ID and sampleRate)
-- prepare (pass initial pointers, which can be used to fix LV2 buffers)
+- prepare (pass initial buffer pointers)
 - activate (DAW enabled it, playback is active or preview is active)
 - process audio block (and/or control blocks)
 - deactivate (DAW disabled it, playback is inactive and preview is inactive)